vaibhavss08/CovidOxygenTracker/README.md

 # CovidOxygenTracker

-Covid Oxygen Tracker to track the Demand and Supply of oxygen and also allot oxygen state-wise.
-Software Requirement - Android Studio and Firebase Database
+Covid Oxygen Tracker app for state-wise analysis of demand and supply of oxygen which fetches the data from Firebase Database.
+Oxygen sources can be added and alloted to the states as per their requirements.